zmcartor/homestead-guide/old-docs-for-reference/go-ethereum-wiki.rst/Installation-Instructions-for-Mac.rst

 Installing with Homebrew
 ------------------------

-By far the easiest way to install go-ethereum is to use our Homebrew tap.
+By far the easiest way to install go-expanse is to use our Homebrew tap.
 If you don't have Homebrew, `install it first <http://brew.sh>`__.

 Then run the following commands to add the tap and install ``geth``:

 .. code:: shell

-    brew tap ethereum/ethereum
+    brew tap expanse/expanse
-    brew install ethereum
+    brew install expanse

 You can install the develop branch by running ``--devel``:

 .. code:: shell

-    brew install ethereum --devel
+    brew install expanse --devel

 After installing, run ``geth account new`` to create an account on your node.